salesforcecli/plugin-apex/messages/get.md

 # description

-To get the IDs for your debug logs, run "sfdx apex log list".
-Executing this command without parameters returns the most recent log.
+To get the IDs for your debug logs, run "<%= config.bin %> apex log list".
+Executing this command without flags returns the most recent log.

 # examples

-- sfdx apex:log:get -i <log id>
+- Fetch the log in your default org using an ID:

+  <%= config.bin %> <%= command.id %> --log-id <log id>

+- Fetch the log in the org with the specified username using an ID:

-- sfdx apex:log:get -i <log id> -u me@my.org
+  <%= config.bin %> <%= command.id %> --log-id <log id> --target-org me@my.org

-- sfdx apex:log:get -n 2 -c
-- sfdx apex:log:get -d Users/Desktop/logs -n 2
+- Fetch the two most recent logs in your default org:

+  <%= config.bin %> <%= command.id %> --number 2

+- Similar to previous example, but save the two log files in the specified directory:

+  <%= config.bin %> <%= command.id %> --output-dir /Users/sfdxUser/logs --number 2

 # flags.log-id.summary